rezagh/software-memes/README.md

-# Software Memes
-memes and quick toughts about software, development, architecture
+Memes and quick thoughts about software, development and architecture

 # Architecture